Refund if 2nd to SP favourite is a horse racing reload offer. Also known as ‘money back if 2nd to SP favourite’.

 - Cue Card finished 2nd at SP odds of 2/1 (3.0).

 ‘Refund if 2nd to SP favourite’ is a useful reload offer.
-Simply back and lay a horse, then hope for a refund trigger.
+Back and lay a horse, then hope for a refund trigger.
 Ensure your qualifying losses are minimal.

 It is worth looking at other horse racing reloads like Bet365 racing offer.